sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 ## License & Attribution

-This guide is provided for SambaManaged customers.
-The original SambaNova AI Starter Kit and Agents application are licensed under their respective licenses.
+This guide is provided for SambaManaged and SambaStack customers.
+The original SambaNova AI Starter Kits and Agents application are licensed under their respective licenses.
 Ensure you comply with all license requirements when customizing and deploying these applications.

 AI Starter Kit: Copyright © SambaNova Systems